Android4Lumia/android4lumia.github.io/wp.md

 At this point, you can use Windows Device Recovery Tool to flash a clean Windows Phone or reflash the one from the backup using thor2.

-## How to reflash Windows Phone from the backup
+## How to flash Windows Phone FFU with thor2
 ___________________
 **Note:** Instead of thor2 you can flash FFU with Windows Phone Internals or Windows Device Recovery Tool.